 As an example, consider the following rather silly functions for incrementing an integer by one.
 The first is implemented with a

-match statement, and the second with a sequence of
+match expression, and the second with a sequence of

 Note the use of